University of Nevada, Reno School of Medicine

 Please provide information about network activities in your state to support Flex Program activities.

 For over a decade, the Nevada Flex Program has continued to support quarterly meetings for the state’s CAHs to develop and implement network-based strategies to facilitate the transition to value-based care and improved population health management, including:

 - The Nevada Rural Hospital Quality Improvement (QI) Network, which focuses on MBQIP measures such as Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), inpatient and outpatient, and EDTC measures.
 This group also meets in conjunction with the Risk Manager Work Group, which emphasizes initiatives that improve patient safety.
 Once a year, Directors of Nursing are invited to this meeting to focus on important clinical.

 - The Infection Control Work Group, which facilitates the development and implementation of infection prevention and antibiotic stewardship programs and capacity in Nevada CAHs.

 - The PI Network, which focuses performance improvement assessment and interventions to any requesting Nevada CAH: Revenue Cycle Management (RCM); readiness assessments; gap analysis of current policies and procedures; assistance with the use of benchmarking core financial performance indicators; and hospital staff training on the use of RCM and other performance improvement tools.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-For the past 16 years, the Nevada Flex Program has collaborated with c olleagues in Arizona, California, Hawaii, New Mexico, Utah and other western states to support CAH Chief Executive Officer (CEO) and Chief Financial Officer (CFO) participation in the annual Western Region Flex Conference.
+For the past 17 years, the Nevada Flex Program has collaborated with colleagues in Arizona, California, Hawaii, New Mexico, Utah, and other western states to support CAHs' Chief Executive Officers (CEOs) and members of the Performance Improvement (PI) and Quality Improvement (QI) Networks participation in the annual Western Region Flex Conference.